-Daily Work: Assignments that are given during class are for students to work and cover the skill/standard that's being taught for that day.
+- Daily Work: Assignments that are given during class is for students to work and cover the skill/standard that's being taught for that day.
 For the most part, these assignments are due by the next class period.
-Parents and students can look on the Canvas calendar for due dates of each assignment.

-Test & quizzes: A pre-test is given before each module to assess where students are in their knowledge for each module and is not taken as a grade.
-A post-test is given at the end of each module to show students growth from the beginning of the module to the end of the module with the grade added into Aspen.
-Quizzes are assigned periodically as "spot checks" to assess students throughout each module.
+Parents and students can look on the Canvas calendar for due dates of each assignment. - Test & quizzes: A pre-test is given before each module to assess where students are in their knowledge for each module and is not taken as a grade.
+A post-test is given at the end of each module to show students growth from the beginning of the module to the end of the module

-- Projects: A "choice board" project will be assigned for the majority of the modules taught to allow students to be creative in showcasing what they have learned.
-Honor's students will be assigned more projects during the semester depending on the module that's being taught. - Benchmark Tests: Benchmark tests are given each nine weeks throughout the school year to assess the standards that were taught during that time period.
+- with the grade added into Aspen.
+Quizzes are assigned periodically as "spot checks" to assess students throughout each module. - Projects: One project will be assigned each semester to allow students to be creative in showcasing what they have learned.
+Honor's students maybe assigned more projects during the semester depending on the module that's being taught. - Benchmark Tests: Benchmark tests are given each nine weeks throughout the school year to assess the standards that were taught during that time period.